TheDanYount/javascript-prep-0624-code-solutions/prep-javascript-conditionals/prep-javascript-conditionals-quiz-notes.md

 Answer the following questions in the provided markdown file before turning in this exercise:

 - What does `strictly equal` mean?
+  It checks not only equality of values, but type equality as well.

 - What is the logical **and** operator?
+  &&

 - Can you name some comparison operators?
+  Yes e.g. equality, inequality, strict equality, greater than, etc.

 ## Notes